mysense-ai/ds-deng-tasks/README.md

     Tip: Example output DDL that can be used for this task A is provided in './src/example_input_taskA.py' - once the correct transformation for this task has occurred , you can use this to write data to a file in the directory requested above
     Tip: Writing intermediate output to console (using console as sink instead of file) is a useful way to debug and also track progress
-    Tip: Try to complete Task A first before moving on to B, as the output for Task A can be used as an intermediate step for B
+    Tip: Try to complete task A first before moving on to task B, as the output for task A can be used as an intermediate step for B

     B. For cid '5f2cc245-9c8d-4c40-b764-9210d0e2ffb1' calculate the average heartrate in a ten minute time frame to be output in ./data/output - example output is provided in the file: ./data/example_output_task_B.txt